Updated January 1st, 2021

 The cars are usually clean, and are air-conditioned, and offer good views of the three, distinctive-looking resorts.

-Excalibur – Luxor – Mandalay Bay Tram Hours
+Excalibur – Luxor – Mandalay Bay Monorail Hours

 Previously this tram closed down fairly early (by Las Vegas standards), with closing times of 10:30 on weekdays and 12:30 weekends.